-2.12 Principal risks and uncertainties
+2.16 Principal risks and uncertainties

-Investing in the Sub-fund entails financial opportunities as well as financial risks.
-The value of investments can both rise and fall, and shareholders of the Sub-fund may receive less than they invested.
+Investing in the Fund entails financial opportunities as well as financial risks.
+The value of investments can both rise and fall, and shareholders of the Fund may receive less than they invested.
 Diversification of investments is expected to have a mitigating effect on these risks.

-A comprehensive overview of the risks, categorised as 'high, medium, and low' risks, associated with the Sub-fund is provided in the prospectus.
+A comprehensive overview of the risks, categorised as 'high, medium, and low' risks, associated with the Fund is provided in the prospectus.
 In the event of new regulations regarding risk management, additional information will be included.
-The main risks faced by the Sub-fund are:
+The main risks faced by the Fund are: